neeraj99050/git_training1/README.md

 # git_training1
-"Hey, This is my second file"
+"Hey, This is second file"